PatriciaCardoso2002/KMS/KMS/README.md

-## Compiling KMS & KeyProviderServer
+## Compiling KMS, KeyProviderServer & APPA

-To compile the KMS and KeyProviderServer, use the following command:
+To compile the KMS, KeyProviderServer and APPA, use the following command:

 ```bash
 ./compile_all.sh